 Franklinton Area Commission – Hosting commission meetings at Gladden Community House (183 Hawkes)in the gym.
 The full commission meets the second Tuesday of the month.
 Check Facebook page for agendas and schedule.
+No meeting in August.

 Greater Hilltop Area Commission – Hosting commission meetings at Briggs Road Baptist Church (3231 Briggs Rd).
 The full commission meets the first Tuesday of the month.
 Check Facebook page for agendas and schedule.
 Meeting on the second Tuesday in August due to National Night Out.

 Text COVID19FC to 888-777 for COVID-19 Updates from Franklin County Emergency Services.

 COVID-19 Vaccine Update – Columbus Public Health continues to distribute the COVID-19 vaccine to those 12 and up.
 Continue to follow state guidelines of mask-wearing, social distancing, and avoiding large groups to stop the spread.
 Please check the linked page for updates.

 COVID-19 Testing/Vaccine Sites

 Find a COVID-19 Testing Site – Search by zip code feature for testing locations.
 Westside Location: Walmart Mobile Testing (866-448-7719; 5200 West Pointe Plaza, Columbus OH 43228) is open Monday, Wednesday, and Friday from 7-9AM with the requirement of an appointment and screening.